 At just 280km long, Prince Edward Island is Canada’s smallest province, but what it lacks in size, it makes up for in beauty, diversity, and charm.

-As a born-and-raised Canadian, I recently visited Prince Edward Island for the precise mission of finding the best things to do and places to stay, and I’m genuinely excited to share everything I uncovered.
+As a born-and-raised Canadian, I recently visited Canada’s east coast with the precise mission of finding the best Prince Edward Island destinations, and I’m genuinely excited to share everything I uncovered.

-In this article, we’ll cover the 19 best places to visit in PEI as well as some tips on where to stay in PEI and the best tours to take.
+In this article, we’ll cover the 19 best places to visit in PEI as well as some suggestions for the best PEI things to do.
+Do note that many attractions listed close seasonally.